kvig-93/Heirloom/Design Considerations.md

 6. Primary keys and foreign keys are created to have data consistency and enforce relationships.

+7. All tables are under one schema to have tightly coupled data/queries and frequent access to other tables for analysis.

-7. Assumptions to design the data model, schema and target database:
+8. Assumptions to design the data model, schema and target database:

  * Experiments have multiple processes which may vary in type and number and the time fields in the table are essential     for tracking sequence and duration of process.
 The Process Type are assumed to exist as clean vocabulary.
 Processes      have distinct and varying inputs and outputs.
  * Only measureable inputs are stored in ProcessInputs and to allow for dynamic inputs we store ProcessInputs separately